Skip to content

 Round 3:

-• Insert the hook into the stitch before the needle-formed stitch (photo 11, black arrow), working yarn over, and pull the yarn through.
-Yarn over again, and pull the yarn through the loop on the hook.
+• Insert the hook into the stitch before the needle-formed stitch (see Photo 11, black arrow), yarn over with the working yarn, and pull the yarn through.
+Yarn over again and pull the yarn through the loop on the hook.

 • In the same stitch, make 2 sc.

-• Skip the needle-formed stitch (photo 12, black arrow), and tighten it again if needed.
+• Skip the needle-formed stitch (see Photo 12, black arrow), and tighten it again if needed.
 In the next stitch, make 1 sc.

 Photos 11 and 12